AndyIbanez/andyibanez-com/content/posts/cryptokit-secure-enclave.md

 For us developers, how the Secure Enclave deals with biometrics is not the most exciting part about it, because we cannot query it directly.
 Even our biometric APIs are constrained and they are fully handled by the system, so we cannot really do much work on top of that.
 The real exciting thing is that we as developers can leverage the Secure Enclave to encrypt and decrypt information with keys that are specific to a specific setup in a specific device.

-We can create asymmetric keys directly on the Secure Enclave with both the old `Security` framework, or through Cryptokit.
+We can create asymmetric keys directly on the Secure Enclave with both the old `Security` framework, or through CryptoKit.
 We cannot create a cryptographic key on some other platform or non-Secure Enclave piece of code and import it into the Secure Enclave later.
 But we can use CryptoKit to generate a key pair whose private key is stored on the Secure Enclave.
 This means that we can encrypt data that is only accessible via the device that encrypted it.
 Because keys created directly on the Secure Enclave cannot be retrieved, you cannot decrypt the info on another device.
 Moreover, when I say that the keys are specific to that specific *setup* and device, I mean that the key is specific that installation of iOS.
 If you do a clean install of your phone, the Secure Enclave is wiped clean.
 If your users restore a version of your app that had information encrypted by the secure enclave on another device than the original one, that information also becomes inaccessible.

 At the time of this writing, the Secure Enclave offers 4MB of Flash Storage for keys, and it only supports P256 elliptic curve keys.
 That said, 4MBs of storage is plenty of storage for a bunch of keys.